Android Wear is used for micro-interactions, and so adhering to consistent design patterns that users are already accustomed to is paramount.

-- Only one action per card: no menus on a single card.
+- Do not put menus on a single card.

-Good examples of using an action on card include: play / pause music; toggle light switch on and off; navigate to an address; call a phone number.
+Good examples of using an action on card include: play and pause music, toggle light switch on and off, navigate to an address, and call a phone number.

 Card stacks group related cards together and allow them to be progressively expanded vertically in the stream.
 A tap on a stack fans the cards out so that the top edge of each card can be seen.
 A subsequent tap on a fanned card reveals that card fully.
 Stacks of cards revert to a fully collapsed state once the user has swiped away from them.